Invest in real estate in Luxembourg

 Good to know

-Depending on your financial situation, the bank may require a down payment in order to invest in a rental property.
+The bank will ask you for a deposit in order to invest in rental property.

 Finance your real estate investment with support from our experts.